apache/arrow/CONTRIBUTING.md

 your GitHub account and select **Bug Report** in the [GitHub issues](https://github.com/apache/arrow/issues/new/choose).

-To be assigned to an issue, add a comment "take: #ISSUE-NUMBER" to that issue.
+To be assigned to an issue, add a comment "take" to that issue.

 Before you create a new bug entry, we recommend you first search among existing Arrow issues in